 Weapons discovered in Khankendi

-On April 17, grenades and automatic weapons were found in Khankendi city, Azernews reports, citing the press service of the Azerbaijani Internal Ministry.
+On April 19, weapons and ammunition were found in Khankendi city, Azernews reports, citing the press service of the Azerbaijani Internal Ministry.

-A total of seven automatic weapons of different brands, two pistols, seven rifles, one grenade, six lighters, 17 cartridge combs, 850 cartridges of different sizes and other ammunition were found and taken from the city territory with the actions of the police officers.
+A total of seven assault rifles of different brands, one pistol, two rifles, six grenades, five grenade fuses, 33 magazines, 1,348 cartridges of various calibers, two communication devices, and other ammunition were found and taken from the city territory with the actions of the police officers.

 Recall that weapons and ammunition have been discovered in secret places, as well as in the basements of schools, kindergartens, and various buildings in the liberated areas of Azerbaijan's Garabagh as well as in Khankendi.